Guide to the Three Statements of Garab Dorje

 Contextualising the three statements

 For sure my background is more in Mahamudra, so when I approach this core teaching of Dzogchen I cannot help myself by utilising this schema which framed my understanding of Mahamudra.
-But it’s valid approach – indeed Patrul Rinpoche in his famous commentary on this teaching utilised this framework himself.
+But it’s valid approach and is used across Dzogchen and the Vajrayana approaches as well.

 Ground, path and fruition